canalplus/rx-player/doc/api/index.md

 Force the current video track to be of a certain bitrate.

-If a video representation is found with the exact same bitrate, this representation will be set.
+If an video [Representation](../terms.md#representation) (in the current video [Adaptation](../terms.md#adaptation)) is found with the exact same bitrate, this Representation will be set.

-If no video representation is found with the exact same bitrate, either:
+If no video Representation is found with the exact same bitrate, either:

-  - the video representation immediately inferior to it will be chosen instead (the closest inferior)
+  - the video Representation immediately inferior to it will be chosen instead (the closest inferior)

-  - if no video representation has a bitrate lower than that value, the video representation with the lowest bitrate will be chosen instead.
+  - if no video Representation has a bitrate lower than that value, the video Representation with the lowest bitrate will be chosen instead.

 Set to ``-1`` to deactivate (and thus re-activate adaptive streaming for video tracks).

-When active (called with a positive value), adaptive streaming for video tracks will be disabled to stay in the chosen representation.
+When active (called with a positive value), adaptive streaming for video tracks will be disabled to stay in the chosen Representation.

 You can use ``getAvailableVideoBitrates`` to get the list of available bitrates you can set on the current content.